Last updated on January 15th, 2018

 JPEG format is good enough to handle thousands of colors and gives you an impressive image with a reasonable file size.
 It is very important to keep a balance of quality and file size when uploading an image and this can be easily ensured in .jpg files.
 To find out a right combination of an impressive image and the lowest size of file, try doing that repeatedly until you are satisfied with the result.
 But it is advisable to avoid using this file format for uploading of graphics with large flat colors.

 If you are using animation, then GIF file format is ideal as this old format is still good for saving multiple frames in a single file.
-GIFs is also useful for compressing solid fields of colors and enables you in keeping one color transparent.
+GIFs are also useful for compressing solid fields of colors and enables you in keeping one color transparent.
 This quality of the format can be used for placing graphics against a photographic background.
 Also note that you can ensure a smaller file in this format by opting for fewer colors.

-PNG file format is now considered as a good replacement of GIFs for non-animation graphics.
+PNG file format is now considered as a good replacement for GIFs for non-animation graphics.
 This format has large fields of colors that support transparency.
 The file also allows you access to the semi-opaque portions of your image where backgrounds can be seen through.
 You can save files in PNGs in 8 or 24 bit.
 It would be better to save semi-transparent images in 24 bit if the images are flat graphics.
 The 8-bit version is a good option to save little file size.

 For web graphics, small file sizes are ideal as they can be loaded quickly.
 Small file size is also preferred especially for the web having slower internet connection.
 However, a disadvantage of smaller file is that it results in lowering of the image quality.
 A problem confronted by web designers is that websites typically have larger image, often of several megabytes.
 So, the problem before a web designer is to decrease the file size without any loss of images such as large background images.

-As a web designer you must be concerned about quality of images while decreasing the file size.
+As a web designer, you must be concerned about the quality of images while decreasing the file size.
 It is possible to have good quality of image despite reducing size of its file.
 The solution is in reducing the resolution which is measured in DPI or dots per inch.
 It is to be noted that most computer monitors cannot display more than 72 dpi.
 So, even if the resolution is higher, say of 300 dpi, the look of the image will be the same as that of 72dpi on the screen.
 But the file with larger resolution will be many times larger than minimum size required.

 So, when you use Abode Photoshop, go to the feature called ‘save for web’ and change higher resolution of an image to reduce it to 72dpi and save the file in one of the three formats mentioned above.
 This way, you can reduce the file size and keep a good quality of the images.